procore/documentation/bim_webviewer/bim_web_viewer.md

 #### Description

-Hides objects defined by the array of object ids .
+Hides objects defined by the array of object ids.

 #### Parameters